jcarait/react-developer-portfolio/README.md

 It's been a journey and near the completion for certificate in Full Stack Development with University of Sydney.
 This is an update to my portfolio to show case my projects.

-Upate (Aug 2024): This was my portfolio back in 2022.
-I'm leaving this on public as a reminder of humble beginnings and where I started.
+*Update (Aug 2024): This was my portfolio back in 2022.
+I'm leaving this on public as a reminder of humble beginnings and where I started.*

 ## Installation